lorin1999/pet/introspection/introspection.md

 ## The PyCharm way of introspection

-With classic ways of introspection of introductions out of the we can now look at here using PyCharms for introspection and code exploration.
+With the classic ways of introspection out of the we can now look at here using PyCharms for introspection and code exploration.
 The capabilities for code exploration and introspection are built on top of the languages capabilities for introspection offering a convenient interface to them.

 ## Reading documentation and source code